What is a STEM Education Program and Why is it Important at the Secondary Level?

 - Guide students toward STEM related professions - Help students become tomorrow’s leaders and innovators, skilled in medicine, technology and science.

-- Develop engaging lessons and projects related to science, technology, engineering, and math.
+- Develop engaging lessons and projects related to science, technology, engineering and math.

 - Cultivate an attitude of discovery, exploration and ingenuity

 With emphases placed on technology and classroom diversity, graduate students learn to combine grades 6–12 subjects (STEM and educational psychology), including a variety of 21st century teaching methods and strategies to improve student outcomes.
-Master’s graduates will be equipped to expose their students to STEM, prepare them for post-secondary STEM education and encourage them to explore careers by developing a strong STEM foundation, hands-on curriculum and integrated instruction.
+Master’s graduates will be taught to expose their students to STEM, prepare them for post-secondary STEM education and encourage them to explore careers by developing a strong STEM foundation, hands-on curriculum and integrated instruction.